My name is Beth Zupec-Kania and I'm the consultant nutritionist for The Charlie Foundation.

 On a personal note, I myself have adopted a low-carbohydrate diet with sufficient protein and liberal fat.

-People are shocked when they see me pour olive or grapeseed oil over my fish or salad.
+People are shocked when they see me pour olive oil over my fish or salad.
 Although I don’t attempt to achieve the extremely high fat content of ketogenic diets, fat is the main source of calories in my diet.

 Eating this way I’ve experienced many benefits including clearer thinking and a greater energy level.
 No longer do I have the afternoon “slump.”
 My complexion is clearer and the post-meal bloating I experienced before is gone.